Cappua/cappua-be/README.md

 Our BE API uses a combination of ReSTful endpoints and GraphQL queries.
 Our single ReSTful endpoint, `POST /upload`, handles audio file uploads into our nested AWS S3 bucket, and creates related entries in our database.
 Our GraphQL queries handle all the rest of our CRUD functionality.

-### POST /upload
+### POST /upload - ReSTful Endpoint

 POST /upload allows for the upload of audio files and the creation of both competition and verse rows in our BE database.
 The required parameter `type` is used to define which of these two functions will be performed.
+Parameters must be passed in with a `multipart/form-data` content type header.

 #### Request Parameters